Frequently Asked Questions

 console.log,console.warn, andconsole.error.

-I can't subscribe to an App
+I can't subscribe to an MCP server

 - Are you signed in?
 You need to be logged in to subscribe.